 VAUDE is a highly values-based company and we live out these values in our daily interactions.
 Trust is one of our core values: We trust our employees and support, encourage and challenge them so that they are able and motivated to perform their best.

 This confidence is the foundation for a trusting and appreciative form of cooperation between companies and employees.
 At the same time, it facilitates growth and development on both sides.

 Our culture of trust is based on the assumption that our employees will value this trust, will be committed to their work, and will act appropriately.
-Specifically, this means that we assume our employees will do justice to the trust that is placed in them and that they will in turn have confidence in the company.
-We reviewed these assumptions in a study by the University of St. Gallen in 2015, which – in their interpretation – identified VAUDE as a "Trust Organization."
-"Time spent at work is also time spent living"
+Specifically, this means that we assume our employees will live up to the trust that is placed in them and that they will in turn have confidence in the company.
+We reviewed these assumptions in a study by the University of St. Gallen, Switzerland, in 2015, which – in their interpretation – identified VAUDE as a "Trust Organization."
+Satisfied employees are motivated.

 »Our culture of trust is often real (and time-consuming) interpersonal work.
 It pays off in appreciative and creative working relationships.«

-Furthermore, employees who have a high number of connections with others within the company participate in the training series "Self-efficacy as a basis for trust and innovation."
+Furthermore, most of our employees have participated in the training series "Self-efficacy as a basis for trust and innovation."
+(Training and professional development) and some groups, such as our employee representatives, have also taken part in an enhanced, role-specific form.
 The fundamental idea is that these “culture bearers” become established as trustworthy contact persons.
 Potential conflicts can thus be identified at an early stage.
 We have already had good experience with this.
 For example, in the past, conflicts could be identified in teams and defused by means of coaching and team development.

-A culture of trust also requires that organizational changes affecting our employees be announced in a timely manner.
+A culture of trust also requires, for example, that organizational changes affecting our employees be announced in a timely manner.

 In addition, every employee can also actively participate in communication on our intranet.
 All content can be commented upon and rated.
-Furthermore, all employees are able to create their own content.
-Our employees are also very aware of this.
-Employees posted about 15000 times on Camp in 2016.
+Furthermore, all employees are able to create their own content and they take advantage of this opportunity regularly.